 A character in a story is generally driven by one main desire that will eventually come to some sort of resolution.
 This is the story arch that holds the entire story together.
 However, every beat of a story is driven forward by the same formula in big and small ways, pushing every character forward through a myriad of unanticipated situations.

-When we see what happens to these characters we get a deeper understanding of the world desire and resistance.
+When we see what happens to these characters we get a deeper understanding of how desire and resistance works.
 Every story is like a fragment of a map.
 We will never get a completed map, and so we will never get tired of stories.

 Your Life is Desire Encountering Resistance.